-- The Versa struggles with sticky substances.
+- During our cleaning performance tests, the Versa struggled with sticky substances.

 The design of the Dirt Devil Versa is basic, but does have areas where it stands out.
 It stands tall, much like a stick vacuum, but it is lightweight and slender, allowing it to maneuver into smaller, tighter spaces.